vboussange/vboussange.github.io/content/post/ABC_inference/index.md

 And here we go: `abcresult` informs us that the ABC inference could indeed recover the parameters that generated the data!

 ## Visualizing the inference process
-To better understand what has happened, let's plot the parameters that have not been accepted by the sampler, together with the real likelihood landscape.

-As a first step, let's calculate the real likelihoood landscape.
+To better understand what has happened, let's plot the parameters that have been accepted by the sampler, together with the real likelihood landscape.
+As a first step, let's visualise the real likelihoood landscape.
 ```julia

 αs = range(1.45, 1.55, length=100)